-Buck Creek State Park has one campground that is open year round for RV lovers to enjoy.
-The campgrounds feature a mixture of powered and non-powered sites that have enough room to fit 35 foot RVs.
+Buck Creek State Park has one campground that is open year-round for RV lovers to enjoy.
+The campground features a mixture of powered and non-powered sites that have enough room to fit 35-foot RVs.
 The site is fairly big and offers 108 sites in total.
-Out of those, there are 86 30 amp electric sites and 22 non-electric sites.
-No full hookup or sites with water connections are available, but there are eight water collection points.
-One dump station can be found on the way into the campgrounds along with additional parking.
+Out of those, there are 86 30-amp electric sites and 22 non-electric sites.
+While no water hookups are offered, there are eight water collection points.
+One dump station can be found on the way into the campgrounds, along with additional parking.

 Other amenities in the campground include picnic tables, showers, flush toilets, a playground, a dump station, and bike rentals.
 You should have cell phone reception in the campgrounds, and there is a camp store for some last-minute supplies.
 Reservations can be made up to six months in advance, and the campground is open all year round.
 Pets are welcome to camp with you here.

 Another great camping option for RV lovers wanting to stay close to Buck Creek State Park is John Bryan State Park.
 The campground at John Bryan State Park is suited to RVs that are 40 feet and under due to the tight roads and shallow campsites.

 You have the option of choosing to stay at one of the 52 non-electric sites or nine 50-amp electric sites (there are nine available).
 The non-electric sites are partially-shaded, but the electric sites are not.
 You may want to take this into consideration if you are staying at the campground over the summer months.